SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10part-2-lets-tax-the-brain.markdown

-    &nbsp;

-    Almost done, that fixes up the particle manager but we still need to launch an effect.&nbsp; So if you now open up the Game class and replace it with the following (Do not forget to rename&nbsp; the namespace back to your your original projects namespace):
+    Almost done, that fixes up the particle manager but we still need to launch an effect.
+So if you now open up the Game class and replace it with the following (Do not forget to rename  the namespace back to your your original projects namespace):

-    &nbsp;